Lead. Radon. Asbestos. These words scare any homeowner since they indicate serious issues that could lead to expensive home renovation costs.

 While you probably want to take action right away, the last thing you should do is try to remove or replace the insulation material yourself.

 Why?
-Asbestos has been linked to lung diseases including cancer, mesothelioma, and asbestosis.2 And you’re most likely to inhale the fine, toxic particles after disturbing the asbestos, which distributes its dust into the air.
+Asbestos has been linked to lung diseases including cancer, mesothelioma, and asbestosis.
+2 And you’re most likely to inhale the fine, toxic particles after disturbing the asbestos, which distributes its dust into the air, contaminating the air quality in your home.

 Instead of trying a DIY solution, take the following steps.